-A national alliance of colleges and universities, including Knox College, is on track to meet its goal of enrolling 50,000 more lower-income students by 2025, according to a new report.
-The report’s findings underscore the importance of the American Talent Initiative’s collaborative push to expand opportunity and socioeconomic diversity across the country.
+A national alliance of colleges and universities, including Knox College, is on track to meet its goal of enrolling 50,000 more lower-income students by 2025, according to a report by the American Talent Initiative.

-The American Talent Initiative was formed in December 2016 to support and encourage U.S. colleges and universities with the highest graduation rates—including Knox—in their efforts to expand opportunity for lower-income students.
+The American Talent Initiative was formed in December 2016 to support and encourage U.S. colleges and universities with the highest graduation rates in their efforts to expand opportunity for lower-income students.
 Knox joined ATI in November 2017.

-The new report, released in February, describes the progress made so far: Between the 2015-16 and 2017-18 academic years, enrollment of low- and middle-income students (those who qualify for Pell grants) increased by 20,696 at the 320 ATI-eligible institutions.
-In other words, in just two years, those colleges and universities have advanced more than 40 percent of the way toward the 2025 goal.
-Much of that progress is due to the work of Knox College and the 127 other institutions that currently make up the ATI membership.
+The new report, released in February, describes the progress made so far: Between the 2015-16 and 2017-18 academic years, enrollment of low- and middle-income students (those who qualify for Pell grants) increased by 20,696 at the 320 ATI-eligible institutions, which is more than 40 percent of the way toward the 2025 goal.

 The report mentions the efforts of several individual institutions, including Knox, that are committed to expanding educational opportunities for lower-income students.